 - The quantity by which an individual’s weekly disposable earnings surpasses 30 times the minimum wage, whichever is lower.

-Types of Wage Garnishments
+Types of Payroll Wage Garnishments

 If one of your employees owes money to a private creditor and is unable to pay, they can be sued.
 If the creditor wins the lawsuit, or receives a default judgment, they will be able to serve you with a court order to garnish your employee’s wages.
-Receipt of a wage garnishment order obligates you to:

 Child Support & Alimony